 Scholarly Commons Citation

 Luban, David, "The Bad Man and the Good Lawyer: A Centennial Essay on Holmes's The Path of the Law" (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1743.
+1743.